Carsten Stoll

 SIGGRAPH Asia, 2010

-We present a complete pipeline for reconstructing fully animatable human characters from multi-view video.
-The method captures both skeletal motion and detailed surface deformations, producing rigged characters that can be reanimated with new motions while preserving realistic soft-tissue dynamics from the original footage.
+We present a complete pipeline for reconstructing fully animatable human characters from multi-view video, capturing skeletal motion and detailed surface deformations for rigged characters that can be reanimated with new motions.

 Joint Estimation of Motion, Structure and Geometry from Stereo Sequences